kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

 ![Billing](../images/estimator/billing.png)

-If a detailed breakdown of the usage is required, "Usage History" can be found under "Settings" -> "Billing".
+If you need a detailed breakdown of the usage, look at Usage History.
+To get there, go to Settings -> Billing.
 In this section, a monthly usage report can be viewed and downloaded for accounting purposes.
-The details include:
+Usage History details include:
  - Usage Total of the account
  - Group sub-total of each Group
  - Simple Backup Service usage for individual server